geocam/mapsetjson/kml-0.1.rst

 Introduction
 ============

+This extension adds the ability to include KML map layers in a map set.
-This extension adds KML support to the `MapSetJSON Core Specification`_.
+It extends the `MapSetJSON Core Specification`_.

 .. _MapSetJSON Core Specification: http://mapmixer.org/mapsetjson/spec/0.1/